coderefinery/coderefinery.org/_posts/2020-04-24-online-workshops.md

 also provide a means for us to *scale up* and reach a larger audience than possible with in-person workshops.

-Many important lessons were learned in this first experiment and we tried to summarize them all in a [previous article](https://coderefinery.org/blog/2020/04/14/first-online-workshop/).
+We learned many important lessons in this first experiment and we tried to summarize them all in a [previous article](https://coderefinery.org/blog/2020/04/14/first-online-workshop/).
 We hope that these notes can be of help to others who are going online